josley88/josley88/readme.md

 **Some Things About Me:**

-- 👨🏽‍💻 I’m currently leading Team R.O.V.R. in making a puzzle based video game in Unreal Engine
+- 👨🏽‍💻 I’m an intern at ATPCO, creating Full Stack software solutions for the airline industry
-- 🌱 I’m currently learning Dart
+- 🌱 I’m currently learning Dart through making a cross platform mobile app for pilots!
 - 📫 How to reach me: joseph.b.shumway@gmail.com

 <br/>